cunger/100hoursofada/minesweeper/README.md

 * `MSW-R05` The placing of mines is random, so repeated board generations with the same configuration yield different mine placings.
 * `MSW-R06` Each cell of the board holds a number that corresponds to the number of mines in its neighbourhood, where the neighbourhood is a collection of all adjacent cells (row and/or column +/- 1).
 * `MSW-R07` Each cell is initially hidden and unflagged.
-* `MSW-R08` Each hidden cell can be revealed.
+* `MSW-R08` Each cell can be revealed.
 * `MSW-R09` Each hidden cell can can be flagged and unflagged any number of times.
+* `MSW-R10` A flagged cell cannot be revealed.
-* `MSW-R10` Once a cell was revealed, its state is fixed, i.e. it cannot be hidden again and it cannot be flagged or unflagged.
+* `MSW-R11` Once a cell was revealed, its state is fixed, i.e. it cannot be hidden again and it cannot be flagged or unflagged.

 | Requirement | Implemented by | Tests |
 |-------------|----------------|-------|